PRECRIME: Self-assessment Oracles for Anticipatory Testing

 USI has recently started the Software Institute (SI, web site: http://si.usi.ch

-), a center of excellence devoted to Software Engineering research & development.
+), a center of excellence devoted to Software Engineering research and development.
 SI includes CodeLounge, a R&D center with the mission of pushing research ideas beyond prototypes.
-CodeLounge represents a unique opportunity to facilitate technology transfer and the impact of PRECRIME's research.
-The Software Institute and the Faculty of Informatics at USI host a unique set of world-class software engineering researchers, such as Michele Lanza, Mauro Pezzè, Antonio Carzaniga and Gabriele Bavota.
+CodeLounge represents a unique opportunity to facilitate technology transfer and impact of PRECRIME's research.
+The Software Institute and the Faculty of Informatics at USI host a unique set of world-class software engineering researchers, such as Michele Lanza, Mauro Pezzè, Antonio Carzaniga, Carlo-Alberto Furia and Gabriele Bavota.

 PRECRIME will promote collaborative research with other ERC projects and international institutions working in related areas, among which the ERC AdG projects Tune (Prof. Lionel Briand at the University of Luxembourg) and Epic (Prof. Mark Harman at University College London).

 At USI, Postdoc and PhD salaries are highly competitive, in accordance with Swiss standards.
-The selected candidates are expected to start in Fall 2018.
-Postdoc contracts and PhD scholarships last for up to 5 years.
+The selected candidates are expected to start at the end of 2019 or beginning of 2020.
+Postdoc contracts and PhD scholarships on PRECRIME last for 4 years.
 USI is committed to increasing the proportion of female researchers and therefore encourages female candidates to apply.

 How to apply: